commondataio/awesome-opendata-software/README.md

 * [GeoTIFF](https://www.ogc.org/standard/geotiff/) - This OGC Standard defines the Geographic Tagged Image File Format (GeoTIFF) by specifying requirements and encoding rules for using the Tagged Image File Format (TIFF) for the exchange of georeferenced or geocoded imagery.
 Open Geospatial Consortium standard.
 * [GML](https://www.ogc.org/standard/gml/) - The OpenGIS® Geography Markup Language Encoding Standard (GML) The Geography Markup Language (GML) is an XML grammar for expressing geographical features.
 * [KML](https://www.ogc.org/standard/kml/) - KML is an XML language focused on geographic visualization, including annotation of maps and images.
+* [OGC API - Records](https://ogcapi.ogc.org/records/) - OGC API - Records is a multi-part draft specification that offers the capability to create, modify, and query metadata on the Web.
 * [ShapeFile](https://doc.arcgis.com/ru/arcgis-online/reference/shapefiles.htm) - A shapefile is an Esri vector data storage format for storing the location, shape, and attributes of geographic features.
 It is stored as a set of related files and contains one feature class.
+* [TMS](https://www.ogc.org/standard/tms/) - The OGC Tile Matrix Set standard defines the rules and requirements for a tile matrix set as a way to index space based on a set of regular grids defining a domain (tile matrix) for a limited list of scales in a Coordinate Reference System (CRS) as defined in [OGC 08-015r2] Abstract Specification Topic 2: Spatial Referencing by Coordinates.
 * [WCS](https://www.ogc.org/standard/wcs/) - A Web Coverage Service (WCS) offers multi-dimensional coverage data for access over the Internet.
 WCS Core specifies a core set of requirements that a WCS implementation must fulfill.
 Open Geospatial Consortium standard.
 * [WFS](https://www.ogc.org/standard/wfs/) - The Web Feature Service (WFS) represents a change in the way geographic information is created, modified and exchanged on the Internet.
 Rather than sharing geographic information at the file level using File Transfer Protocol (FTP), for example, the WFS offers direct fine-grained access to geographic information at the feature and feature property level.
 Open Geospatial Consortium standard.
-* [WMS](https://www.ogc.org/standard/wms/) - The OpenGIS® Web Map Service Interface Standard (WMS) provides a simple HTTP interface for requesting geo-registered map images from one or more distributed geospatial databases.
+* [WMS](https://www.ogc.org/standard/wms/) - The OpenGIS Web Map Service Interface Standard (WMS) provides a simple HTTP interface for requesting geo-registered map images from one or more distributed geospatial databases.
 Open Geospatial Consortium standard.
+* [WMTS](https://www.ogc.org/standard/wmts/) - OpenGIS Web Map Tile Service Implementation Standard
+* [WPS](https://www.ogc.org/standard/wps/) - The OpenGIS® Web Processing Service (WPS) Interface Standard provides rules for standardizing how inputs and outputs (requests and responses) for geospatial processing services, such as polygon overlay.

 ### APIs specifications
 * [OpenAPI](https://www.openapis.org) - The OpenAPI Specification is a specification language for HTTP APIs that provides a standardized means to define your API to others.